-Students produce an advertisement using the touch table technology in the Road to Zero Learning Studio.
+Students produce an ad using the touch table technology in the Road to Zero Learning Studio.
 They do not need to bring any additional resources of their own.

-A copy of their advertisement will be emailed to students and the teacher upon completion.
+A copy of their ad will be emailed to students and the teacher upon completion.

-In the Road to Zero Learning Studio at Melbourne Museum, your facilitator will help guide your students as they design and produce their own road safety advertising campaign on the theme of bicycling/skateboard safety.
+In the Road to Zero Learning Studio at Melbourne Museum, a facilitator will help guide your students as they design and produce their own road safety ad on the theme of bicycling/pedestrian safety.

-TEACHER TIP: While producing their road safety advertisements, students will need to consider persuasive techniques and carefully select footage, music and slogans.
+TEACHER TIP: While producing their road safety ads, students will need to consider persuasive techniques and carefully select footage, music and slogans.
 You may like to connect this activity with other areas of your program, such as English or Performing Arts.